 Apply the cutting oil to the stone before sharpening, and aim for even and smooth strokes along the blade.
 Try to follow the angle of the blade as closely as you can, and ensure each blade is equally sharp.

-You can test the sharpness with a piece of newspaper like shown in the above video.
+You can test the sharpness with a piece of newspaper.
 Just place the sheet of paper on the cutting bar and rotate the blades (don’t forget to wear gloves) the blades should slice through the paper like a hot knife through butter.

 Oiling the Gears